Banh-Canh/netwatch/README.md

 - The OIDC configured in your kubernetes cluster.
 - `kubectl` configured to connect to your cluster.
 - An OIDC provider (like Keycloak, Google, etc.) configured with a client for Netwatch.
+- Maxtac controller installed (it can be included in the bundle in the release page).

 ## ⚙️ Configuration